simplybusiness/rulezilla/README.md

 rulezilla
 =========

-This is a Rule DSL extract from Call Me Maybe
+This is the Rule DSL extract from Call Me Maybe

 # Installation